TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Redirects/ModifyAutoCreateRedirectRecordBeforePersistingEvent.rst

 :php:`\TYPO3\CMS\Redirects\Event\ModifyAutoCreateRedirectRecordBeforePersistingEvent`
 allows extension authors to modify the redirect record before it is persisted to the database.
-This can be used to change values according to circumstances, such as, for example, different sub-tree settings that are not covered by the Core site configuration.
+This can be used to change values according to circumstances, such as different sub-tree settings that are not covered by the Core site configuration.
 Another use case could be to write data to additional :sql:`sys_redirect` columns added by a custom extension for later use.